borkdude/grasp/README.md

 ### Finding keywords

-When searching for keywords you will run into the problem that they can't carry metadata.
-To solve this problem, grasp lets you wrap forms that do not support metadata in a container that can.
+When searching for keywords you will run into the problem that they do not have location information because they can't carry metadata.
+To solve this problem, grasp lets you wrap non-metadata supporting forms in a container.
 Grasp exposes the `unwrap` function to get hold of the form, while you can access the location of that form using the container's metadata.
 Say we would like to find all occurrences of `:my.cljs.app.subs/my-data` in this example:

 `code.clj`:
 ``` clojure